Term Life Insurance Quotes

-Life Insurance rating classifications are based on one’s medical history and the results of the medical exam (if one is taken).
+Life Insurance rating classifications are based on one’s medical history and the medical exam results (if one is taken).
 An insurance company will make an offer (or occasionally decline to make an offer) that reflects its guidelines for a rating class.